Petty Enterprises: Truck No. 43 Results

+ARCA Racing Series

 Petty Blue

 One of the most distinctive features of the No. 43 car is its color.
 Petty Blue, as it's called, was created by the Petty family.
 According to Richard, the color was created by accident when they didn't have enough white or dark blue paint to cover the entire car.
 The resulting mix of white and blue proved to be very popular and remains on the No. 43 car to this day.
 Previous to that 1958 occurrence, Petty cars were generally white or red.